patrickcording/02807-comp-tools/weekplans/week1.md

 This means that you have started the required Docker containers and you are logged in to the one that contains Jupyter (and other things).

+You may log out by issuing `exit` and stop the containers with `docker-compose down`.

 If you don't delete the images, starting the containers will be a lot faster the next time you do this.

 ### Exercise 6 (setting up a Git repository for your work)